Melania Trump Is Set To Make Her First Public Appearance In Weeks

 Her absence has created lots of speculation and has given way to conspiracy theories that range from plastic surgery, a move back to New York City, a deal with special counsel Robert Mueller, and even concealing domestic abuse.

-Grisham dispelled the rumors on May 29, telling Politico: “Sadly, we deal with conspiracy theories all the time, so this is nothing new, just more silly nonsense.
+Grisham dispelled the rumours on 29th May, telling Politico: “Sadly, we deal with conspiracy theories all the time, so this is nothing new, just more silly nonsense.
 She is doing great.
-I wouldn’t characterize it as a long absence.
-She was hospitalized for almost a week and is now home and recovering.”
+I wouldn’t characterise it as a long absence.
+She was hospitalised for almost a week and is now home and recovering.”

 The language, suspiciously similar to the vernacular used by President Trump, did little to quash the wild conspiracy theories surrounding the first lady's lack of public sightings.